-Target Date: Meetings with affordable housing developers: June 2023 and June 2027.
+Target Date: Meetings with affordable housing developers: annually.
 Meetings with BIA: monthly.
 Consultation with housing developers prior to increasing fees: ongoing, 2021-2029.

 B2.
 Project Review Committee.
 The Project Review Committee (PRC) will continue to meet regularly to identify project issues early in the development process.
 The PRC is comprised of officials and staff from agencies that are involved in the development process.